insipidmoxie/SynergyRefresher/README.md

 You will only have to do this if you forgot to enable adding python to PATH during installation.
 Alteratively reinstall python and make sure to enable the setting.

 3)
-Next find the path to where you downloaded the geckodriver file, for example to C:\Users\YourName\Downloads\SynergyRefresher
+Next find the path to where you downloaded the geckodriver file, for example to C:\Users\YourName\Downloads\geckodriver-master

 There are two options for this next step.